AresNeutron/Expenses-Tracker/README.md

 id: Unique identifier for each transaction.

-account_id: Foreign key linking the transaction to a specific account.
+account_id: Foreign key linking to the Account model.

-type: The type of transaction (e.g., 'income', 'expense').
+type: Type of transaction (income or expense).

-category: A category for the transaction (e.g., "Groceries," "Salary," "Utilities").
+category: A specific category (e.g., "Salary," "Groceries").

-amount: The monetary value of the transaction.
+amount: The monetary value.

 date: The date the transaction occurred.

-description: A brief description of the transaction.
+description: A brief description.

 created_at: Timestamp of transaction creation.

-Available Operations
-The application provides a comprehensive set of CRUD (Create, Read, Update, Delete) operations for each of the core models.

-User Operations:

-POST /users/register: Creates a new user account.

-POST /users/login: Authenticates a user and returns a token.

-GET /users/me: Retrieves the details of the authenticated user.

-DELETE /users/me: Deletes the user account.

-Account Operations:

-POST /accounts: Creates a new financial account for the authenticated user.

-GET /accounts: Retrieves a list of all accounts for the authenticated user.

-GET /accounts/{id}: Retrieves details for a specific account.

-DELETE /accounts/{id}: Deletes a specific account.

-Transaction Operations:

-POST /transactions: Creates a new transaction for a specified account.

-GET /transactions: Retrieves a list of all transactions for the authenticated user.

-GET /transactions/{id}: Retrieves details for a specific transaction.

-DELETE /transactions/{id}: Deletes a specific transaction.

-Application Workflow
-The general workflow for a user interacting with the application is as follows:

-Registration and Login: A new user first registers an account.
-They then log in to gain access to their personal dashboard.

-Account Creation: Upon logging in, the user creates one or more financial accounts (e.g., a "Checking" or "Savings" account) to represent their real-world financial accounts.

-Transaction Management: The user begins adding transactions, categorizing them as either 'income' or 'expense' and linking them to a specific account.

-Financial Overview: The dashboard provides a visual summary of the user's finances, including total balances, spending trends over time, and a breakdown of transactions by category.

-Note: The feature for "transfer" transactions (moving money between two of the user's accounts) is currently not implemented but is planned for future updates.
+API Endpoints
+The following operations are available for interacting with the application.

+Endpoint

+Method

+Description

+/users/register

+POST

+Creates a new user account.

+/users/login

+POST

+Authenticates a user and returns a token.

+/users/me

+GET

+Retrieves the details of the authenticated user.

+/users/me

+DELETE

+Deletes the user account.

+/accounts

+POST

+Creates a new financial account for the authenticated user.

+/accounts

+GET

+Retrieves a list of all user accounts.

+/accounts/{id}

+GET

+Retrieves details for a specific account.

+/accounts/{id}

+DELETE

+Deletes a specific account.

+/transactions

+POST

+Creates a new transaction for a specified account.

+/transactions

+GET

+Retrieves a list of all user transactions.

+/transactions/{id}

+GET

+Retrieves details for a specific transaction.

+/transactions/{id}

+DELETE

+Deletes a specific transaction.

+➡️ Application Workflow
+Registration & Login: Users register to create a new account, then log in to access their dashboard.

+Account Creation: Users set up their financial accounts, like a "Checking" or "Savings" account.

+Transaction Management: Transactions are added and categorized, linking them to a specific account.

+Financial Overview: The dashboard provides a visual summary of balances and spending patterns.

+Note: The feature for "transfer" transactions (moving funds between accounts) is currently under development and will be implemented in a future update.